adityaem/PML-Course-Project/DataScience8PracticalMachineLearningProject.md

 Testing_Subset <- Testing_Subset[,nzv$nzv==FALSE]
 ```

-#####We develop two models and define the related algorithm and associated run parameters.As the outcomes are categorical, a decision tree is the first model tested using the method rpart with preprocessing and cross validation.
+####We develop two models and define the related algorithm and associated run parameters.As the outcomes are categorical, a decision tree is the first model tested using the method rpart with preprocessing and cross validation.
 The 2nd model developed is using the Random Forrest method also with cross validation and preprocessing.
 There is a risk of overifitting and preprocessing may not be needed  and may not be causing a significant improvement.

-######rPart/Decision Tree  Model on the Training Dataset
+####rPart/Decision Tree  Model (Training Data set)

 ```r
 modFit <- train(Training_Subset$classe ~ .,  trControl=trainControl(method = "cv", number = 4), data = Training_Subset, method="rpart")